X12 837P Segment Architecture Guide

 logger.info("Processing CLM segment", extra=log_attrs)

-# Example validation: CLM02 (Total Charge) must be numeric
+# CLM02 (Total Charge) must be a positive numeric value

 try: